Discover how to interpret statistical data in health care policy exploration.

 Statistics can be the validation needed to turn research into health care policy.
 As a health care professional, your understanding of statistical concepts is a valuable and necessary skill.
-NU 741 Statistics for Health Care presents a practical approach to applying statistical concepts in health care.
+NU 641 Introduction to Statistics presents a practical approach to applying statistical concepts in health care.
 It explores the relationship between statistical methods and research questions and provides an opportunity to work with data to evaluate results of health care related research.

 This course is intended to help you understand basic statistical concepts and techniques so that you can interpret and evaluate the statistics you are likely to encounter in journal articles.
 This is important as you utilize research evidence to develop evidence-based practice guidelines and health care policies.

 This course provides you the opportunity to work with data and to evaluate results of health care related research.
 Week by week, you’ll have practice activities based on real-life scenarios to help you learn the concepts and techniques.
 You’ll be using Microsoft Excel to help take the guesswork of out the calculations, and tutorials will be provided to assist you.

 Throughout this course, weekly topics may include but are not limited to:

 - Displaying Data

 - Probability and Confidence Intervals